 Aromatase inhibitors are medications that block the conversion of various hormones, including testosterone, to estrogen compounds.
 They are usually used to reduce the estrogen effect in women but have shown beneficial activity in male infertility as well.
 They are considered the treatment of choice for infertile males with normal testosterone but relatively high estrogen levels and can be used together with clomiphene.
-The recommended dose of anastrozole is 1 mg three times a week while the dose of letrozole is 2.5 mg three times a week.
+The recommended dose of anastrozole is 1 mg three times a week, while the dose of letrozole is 2.5 mg three times a week.
+The most common side effect reported with these medications is joint pain and stiffness.
 The estimated monthly cost for either of these drugs is about $10.
-The most common side effect reported with these medications is joint pain and stiffness.
 A prescription is required.

 Antioxidants, Vitamins, and Minerals

 The most studied vitamins, minerals, and antioxidants for male infertility include Coenzyme Q10, Vitamins C, D, and E, folic acid, selenium, and zinc.
-As of yet, there is no consensus or recommendation as to which of these is the most effective or the optimal dosages.
+As of yet, there is no consensus or recommendation as to which of these is the most effective or the optimal dosage.
 Given their low cost and lack of any negative effects, they should probably be part of the treatment regimen for every male infertility patient.
-Monthly cost varies but is generally nominal.
+The monthly cost varies but is generally nominal.
 Some combination products promoted specifically for male infertility may be more costly and therefore are not recommended.
 No prescription is needed.

 L-Carnitine is an amino acid and antioxidant that is typically found in high concentrations in the epididymis and has long been suggested as a possible, non-toxic general therapy for male infertility.
 It increases sperm motility and maturity.
 A six-month trial is suggested using a daily dose of 3 grams per day.
 Since it is an amino acid, its use is extremely safe.
 No prescription is required.